Jdender/match-router/README.md

 # match-router

-A simple JavaScript router that let's you declaratively handle route-based rendering in your html alone
+> Simple JavaScript router that let's you declaratively handle route-based rendering in your html alone.

 ## Reasoning

 Sometimes you just want to have a few pages but only need one html file.
 Well that's the exact use case this was designed for.
 This library is really only useful for examples or really, really small web projects.
-Please do not use this in production (or if you do please send me the site so I can see how much destruction it's caused)
+Please do not use this in production (or if you do please send me the site so I can see how much destruction it's caused).

 ## Getting Started

 Just add this script tag to your head element:
 ```html
 <head>